Pakistan Islamist accuses Obama of religious war on Muslims

 Some of his bodyguards wear olive camouflage vests while others are dressed in dark traditional shalwar-kameez, baggy shirt and trousers.
 Clutching AK-47 assault rifles, a few are positioned on his rooftop.

-These days, he is a prominent member of the Difa-e-Pakistan Council (Defense of Pakistan Council), an alliance of right-wing groups opposed to Pakistan's ties with the United States.
+These days, he is a prominent member of the Difa-e-Pakistan Council (Defence of Pakistan Council), an alliance of right-wing groups opposed to Pakistan's ties with the United States.

 (Writing by Michael Georgy; Editing by Ron Popeski)